 International applicants must complete an International Student Application for Admission.
 Part A and B of this application can be found on our website (www.vanguardcollege.com).
-Applicants from foreign countries (other than USA) must comply with the requirements of the College as well as Citizenship and Immigration Canada, prior to entering Canada as a student.
+Applicants from foreign countries must comply with the requirements of the College as well as Citizenship and Immigration Canada, prior to entering Canada as astudent.